 PRECIPITANT OR FALL-OUT MONITORING

 Getting around to looking at this monitoring, we note that the accepted finite standard is the ASTM 1739 method, which has not been researched since the 1950’s when a lot of work was done before the focus was moved to gravimetric principles and thus PM10.
 There are two dangers to this:

 - Was enough research done on the method before it was shelved with the comment that it was at best a gross indication of conditions?

-- The label “gross indication” effectively prevented the system being resurrected and more research being done.
+- The label “gross indication” effectively prevented the system from being resurrected and more research from being done.
 This is a fatal attitude to anything as many a cure has been dumped when on the verge of a breakthrough – all because someone had a new idea which seemed more promising.

-While not added to the above dangers, the largest danger in blindly accepting the PM10 system, was discovered very soon after the first prototypes were tested.
+While not added to the above dangers, the largest danger in blindly accepting the PM10 system was discovered very soon after the first prototypes were tested.

 How representative are the results and how repeatable?
-Neither question is answered satisfactorily nor have many of the problems associated with the sampling rigs been partly solved by throwing vast sums of money and sensitive electronics at the problems.
+Neither question is answered satisfactorily nor has many of the problems associated with the sampling rigs been partly solved by throwing vast sums of money and sensitive electronics at the problems.
 Well and good; we have a sampling system costing hundreds of thousands of US$ per unit when most countries and the people who need to monitor in those countries, need a cheap reliable method that has been adequately researched and can be used without a costly power supply with back-up systems and costly technical maintenance.

 Somehow the whole point has been sacrificed on the altar of patented technology and the servicing vested in highly skilled technicians.
-This is certainly not how the world environmental and health problems are going to be solved and the whole point has been lost, the plot totally misread.
+This is certainly not how the world’s environmental and health problems are going to be solved and the whole point has been lost, the plot totally misread.
 We need to cut dust generation and not just monitor it.

 TABLE 2 – CONTAMINANT SIZES AND VISIBILITY